HEALTH, MEDICAL AND WELFARE

 We have a written policy and established procedures to ensure the protection of children who may be in a threatening situation.
 All staff working with the children have been trained in these procedures.
 This ensures that any cases are referred to the appropriate investigative agency as a constructive and helpful measure.

 The Headteacher is the Designated Safeguarding Lead (DSL).
-Mr Nevell and Mrs Regan are the Deputy Designated Safeguarding Leads.
+Mrs Harris &and Mrs Nevell are the Deputy Designated Safeguarding Leads.

 If your child is unwell, or has been unwell in the night, please do not send him/her into school.